 Electric motors and gearboxes have become one of the main products, there being over 4000 motors in stock and official distributors of Bonfiglioli and Motovario transmission products.
 In 1994 Lincolnshire Rewinds at Lincoln was acquired.

 Machine tools range from large radial drills to small bench grinders are available the larger machines tend to be second-hand although new machines can be sourced.
-The in house reconditioning service is complemented by our own lorry with crane for delivery and collection.
+The in-house reconditioning service is complemented by our own lorry with crane for delivery and collection.

 From the early days with steam engines the company has been involved with repairs in the fairground and amusement industry.
-Over the years John H Rundle Ltd has become recognised as the leading repair and renovation people for the traditional galloper.
+Over the years John H Rundle Ltd has become recognized as the leading repair and renovation people for the traditional galloper.
 During the last ten years new machines have been built using modern technology and materials but keeping to the original styles.
-The leisure industry is a growing side of the business and covers refurbishment of both modern and old rides, replacement parts and specialist paint jobs.
+The leisure industry is a growing side of the business and covers refurbishment of both modern and old rides, replacement amusement park spares and specialist paint jobs.
 Various used rides are held in stock and new rides from other manufacturers can be supplied.